 Federated Learning Workflows for Geospatial Data

 Federated learning (FL) for geospatial data represents a structural shift in privacy-preserving spatial analytics, enabling distributed model training without centralizing sensitive coordinate traces, land-use classifications, or patient mobility vectors.
 Traditional centralized pipelines violate data minimization principles and expose organizations to regulatory penalties under GDPR, HIPAA, and sector-specific spatial data governance frameworks.
 By keeping raw raster and vector datasets localized while exchanging only model parameters or gradients, FL architectures align computational efficiency with strict privacy engineering mandates.
-This guide details implementation-first workflows, threat modeling considerations, and secure computation integrations tailored for privacy engineers, GIS data scientists, and cross-sector technical teams.
+This reference traces the full subsystem — from spatial partitioning and node routing through secure aggregation, threat modeling, and compliance accounting — and links each stage to the deeper implementation guides it depends on, for privacy engineers, GIS data scientists, and cross-sector technical teams.

 Key concept.
 Spatial federated learning is not “FL with coordinates” — it is FL where the non-i.i.d. assumption is guaranteed to break.
 Partitions follow administrative boundaries; gradients leak high-resolution location features.
 Treat spatial autocorrelation and gradient-inversion risk as first-class design constraints.